 Send an email

-Sending email with Axios is straightforward using MailSlurp's send endpoint. data to .
+Sending email with Axios is straightforward using MailSlurp's send endpoint.
+POST data to https://api.mailslurp.com/sendEmail.

-Include your API key as a query parameter: .
+Include your API key as a query parameter: ?apiKey=your-api-key.

 Receive emails